drush-ops/drush/README.txt

   2. Make the 'drush' command executable:
        $ chmod u+x /path/to/drush/drush
   3. (Optional, but recommended:) To ease the use of drush,
-     - create a link to drush in a directory that is in your $PATH, e.g.:
+     - create a link to drush in a directory that is in your PATH, e.g.:
        $ ln -s /path/to/drush/drush /usr/local/bin/drush
      OR
-     - create an alias to drush:
-       $ alias drush='/path/to/drush/drush'
-       For example, if drush is in your home directory:
-       $ alias drush='~/drush/drush'
+     - add the folder that contains drush to your PATH PATH=$PATH:/path/to/drush

        This goes into .profile, .bash_aliases or .bashrc in your home folder.
        NOTE:  You must log out and then log back in again or re-load your bash configuration file to apply your changes to your current session: